 Public Question Time

-Public Question Time is conducted in accordance with section 3.7.1 of the Council’s Governance Rules.
+Public Question Time is conducted in accordance with section 3.7.1 of Council’s Governance Rules.

 The aim of Public Question Time is to provide an opportunity for the public to ask general questions at Council Meetings requiring routine responses.